From enchanting cities and fairy tale villages to sweeping Alpine mountain landscapes, we explore the most beautiful

 During winter, however, the town is brimming with skiers and other outdoor sports enthusiasts.
 The cozy coffee shops and beautiful old buildings in the town center also attract locals from nearby Salzburg.
 St. Hippolyte’s Church, with its famous bell tower, offers some of the best views of the town.
 There are also a number of restaurants to explore which serve hearty and classic Austrian food.

 Located on the Danube River in the Wachau Valley wine region, the small town of Dürnstein is one of the most picture-perfect places to visit in Austria.
 It is also a hotspot for wine-lovers; given that several vineyards along the river produce the famous Riesling and Grüner Veltliner grapes.
 Perched high on a rocky hill overlooking the town, the ruins of the medieval Dürnstein Castle are steeped in history.
 It was in this spot, in 1193, that Duke Leopold V held Richard I of England captive during the Third Crusade.
 You can visit the castle on foot which takes around 20 minutes from the town center.

 There are many beautiful buildings to explore while strolling along the cobbled streets of the idyllic town.
 Among these are the Kremser Tor (eastern city gate), Kunigunden Church, and the Poor Clare Monastery.
 If you want to venture out and explore the valley, however, you can hire a bike and follow the cycle paths along the river.
 If you have time, the nearby towns of Melk, Krems, Willendorf, and Spritz are also worth visiting.

 Some of the most spectacular scenery in Austria lies in the mountainous region of Vorarlberg.
-Located in western Austria, on the border with German, the sprawling landscape is a dream destination for hikers and skiers.
+Located in western Austria, on the border with Germany, the sprawling landscape is a dream destination for hikers and skiers.
 Reaching up to 2,000 meters, the towering mountains provide a breathtaking backdrop to the forested trail routes.
 Along the way, you will discover beautiful lakes, gorges, and an echo wall where you can create your own unique sounds.
 For sensational views of the valley, you can hop on several cable cars and journey up to the cozy mountain inns to relax with a warm drink in hand.